 As one of the first companies in the bottled water business to vertically integrate, Niagara took a contrarian approach by bringing bottle and cap manufacturing inhouse.
-In the process it reaped the benefits of integrated operations that as changes to its product packaging.
+In the process it reaped the benefits of integrated operations that have enabled Niagara to deploy innovations such as changes to its product packaging.

 Like a number of other bottled water companies, Niagara has put a lot of effort in over recent years to reduce the weight of its products and improve the supply chain's carbon footprint.
-Over the last 15 years the company has reduced the amount of plastic in its Eco Air Bottle[TM] by over 60 percent.
+Over the last 15 years the company has reduced the amount of plastic in its Eco-Air BottleTM by over 60 percent.
 In the course of its continuous improvement, the manufacturer cut the PET content of its packaging by some 46 percent over a seven year period.
 These are industry leading accomplishments, the company believes.

-Niagara recently completed a project to remove the corrugated cardboard tray from cases of bottled water using the company's new Eco-Air Package[TM] that reduces the amount of space required for each pallet.
+Niagara recently completed a project to remove the corrugated cardboard tray from cases of bottled water using the company's new Eco-Air PackageTM that reduces the amount of space required for each pallet.
 The project generated significant results-17 percent increased case density per pallet, an estimated 108 million pounds reduction of greenhouse gases, and a reduction of nearly 1 million gallons of fuel annually.

-Importantly, a long, arduous renovation along the entire supply chain was key to the success of this SCI.
+Importantly, a long, arduous renovation along the entire supply chain was key to the success of these SCIs.

 How did they do it?
 The removal of a cardboard tray required Niagara to work with OEMs to engineer case packing and palletizing equipment to support the new configuration at previously established high speeds.
 The organization worked upstream with raw material suppliers to reconfigure flexible packaging to support the change.
 And it engaged customers to adjust shelving configurations.
 Another important factor in the success of the transition was extensive stability trials to ensure that the new configuration could handle all of the rigors of the supply chain.
 The company discovered that the changes improved both pallet density and structural stability.

 Also critical to the project's success is what might be called adaptive creativity-the ability to be creative through adaptation of existing processes and materials.
-By working across the entire system, and using trial-and-error to test small improvements on materials, packing configurations, and bottle design, Niagara turned a series of relatively modest improvements into the removal of the corrugated tray.
+By working across the entire system, and using trial-and-error to test small improvements on materials, packing configurations, and bottle design, Niagara turned a series of relatively modest improvements into a big improvement-the removal of the corrugated tray.

 It took about 10 months to roll out the tray-free units.
 The CEO and an actively engaged management team gave their full support to the project.
-In addition, Niagara crafted a value Big Thing, the Niagara examples shows that arrangement such that every trading partner (except the cardboard supplier) gained in some way from the change, making it easier to sell the redesigned packaging format.
+In addition, Niagara crafted a value arrangement such that every trading partner (except the cardboard supplier) gained in some way from the change, making it easier to sell the redesigned packaging format.

-also played an important role.
+Niagara's vertically integrated operations also played an important role.
 Manufacturing bottles and caps internally gives the organization close control over the supply of these items.
-That, together with the company's inhouse technical expertise, allowed it to tweak and refine the bottle and packaging design as an integrated system on a rapid cycle time.
-Rather than having to depend on external parties, Niagara was able to deploy their own production engineers on critical materials planning and manufacturing processes in alignment with the supply chain.
+That, together with the company's in-house technical expertise, allowed it to tweak and refine the bottle and packaging design as an integrated system on a rapid cycle time.
+Rather than having to depend on external parties, Niagara was able to deploy their own production engineers who were able to make decisions on critical materials planning and manufacturing processes that were aligned with their supply chain.